 An occupational therapist may also be able to help.
 They can fit you with custom orthotics, such as a metatarsal pad or arch support.
-One small study found that custom-made sandals with a metatarsal pad had the best results in increasing walking time and distance without pain.
+One

 If your pain persists after trying conservative treatment measures, you may be a candidate for surgery to realign your metatarsal bones.

 If left untreated, pain can cause you to alter your gait, which may affect your hips, lower back, and legs.